 6. Visual Storytelling Through Video

 Visual storytelling usually focuses on driving the narrative forward via video.
 It can accomplish several goals, including giving a unique and compelling account of events.
-Visual storytelling can also establish subject-matter expertise and help individuals put a face with a brand they know and love.
+Visual storytelling can also establish subject-matter expertise and help individuals put a face to a brand they know and love.

 Recent research shows millennials prefer video, and people from all demographics are more likely to thoroughly pay attention to video compared to other forms of marketing.
 Professionals who need to connect with customers should keep those findings in mind and not overlook visual storytelling this year.